 Budget Combo Dragon Priest Play Strategy

-Unfortunately, sometimes you just have to throw down your Northshire Cleric and hope that they can’t kill it.
+Sometimes you just have to throw down your Northshire Cleric and hope that they can’t kill it.
 You won’t always get a draw, but maintaining some semblance of a board is very important.
-This is especially the case against aggressive decks, but ones that play 1-Health minions will have to alter their strategy or give you a free draw generally.
+This is especially relevant against aggressive decks, and ones that play a lot of 1-attack minions will have to alter their strategy or give you a free draw a lot of the time.

-This being the Dragon version, however, means you aren’t fully reliant on your combo to win games.
+This being the Dragon version means you aren’t fully reliant on your combo to win games.
 You have late game power with Bone Drake, Nightscale Matriarch, and Wyrmguard.
-You can just beat your opponent out via the board and your healing of your minions, so don’t always feel like you are reliant on the combo.
+This deck also has some snowball potential in Shadow Ascendant and Cobalt Scalebane.

 Future Card Replacements for Budget Combo Dragon Priest